MyParcelCOM/docs/content/delivery-plugin/_index.md

 The Delivery Plugin lets you easily integrate a popup into your website that allows your users to choose a pick-up or drop-off location near them.

 ## Example project
 If you would prefer to learn from example, we made an example project that implemented the plugin using our [PHP-SDK](/php-sdk) to retrieve the locations.
 The example is also heavily commented.
-You can find it [here](https://github.com/MyParcelCOM/delivery-plugin-example).
+You can find it on [GitHub](https://github.com/MyParcelCOM/delivery-plugin-example).

 ## Setup
 The first step in setting up the plugin is including the provided CSS and JavaScript files.